Dpadiaz/ML-Project-Compilence-Radar/README.md

 ---

-## 5. Modeling & Experiments (Person 2)
+## 5. Modeling & Experiments

-In this section, we use the cleaned and scaled `scaled` dataframe from Person 1 to train and evaluate machine learning models that classify high-risk departments.
+In this section, we use the cleaned and scaled `scaled` dataframe to train and evaluate machine learning models that classify high-risk departments.

 ---

 ### 5.1 Creating the Target Variable

-We start from the cleaned and scaled dataframe `scaled` produced in Person 1’s section.
+We start from the cleaned and scaled dataframe `scaled`.
 Using the `high_risk_departments` table in the database, we create a binary label:

 - 1 = high-risk department